Non-Surgical Spinal Treatment

 Decompression is the engine.
 Your program is the vehicle.

 Every patient at Shift enters a structured recovery program — not a rolling series of appointments with no clear endpoint.
-Choose the level that matches your condition and goals.
+Your clinician recommends the level that matches your condition and goals.

 Questions